 - Knowledge of and commitment to progressive social change movements and grassroots organizing as the key to building political power.

-- Understand the decisive role tribal governments play in the movement for achieving sovereignty and systemic change in nation to nation relations with the federal government.
+- Understand the decisive role tribal governments, traditional and grassroots leaders play in the movement for achieving sovereignty and systemic change in nation to nation relations with the federal government.